TheRandomLabs/MassiveMacro/README.md

 The command line option `--no-gui` can be used to disable the GUI.

-Precompiled binaries are available for Windows, Linux and Mac OS X 10.13+.
+Precompiled binaries are available for Windows, Linux and macOS 10.13+.

 ### Key bindings